-Smoky Mountain Road is a beautiful, exciting drive in Utah
+Smoky Mountain Road is a beautiful exciting drive in Utah

 Is Smoky Mountain Road paved?

-The surface of this rocky dirt trail is very rough.
-It’s 78 miles long and links Scenic Byway 12 and Highway 89.
-Smoky Mountain Road is not a loop road; it’s one way.
-You can drive it from the town of Big Water to Escalante or from the town of Escalante to Big Water.
+Attempting it in anything but a High-Clearance, preferably 4-wheel drive vehicle is a recipe for disaster.
 You'll need high-clearance 4wd in a couple of sections - otherwise a standard auto could get through.
 Just don't try it when it's wet - there are two sections of the road that puddle and become impassable with quicksand.

 How long does it take to drive the Smoky Mountain Road?

-Plan about five-six hours to complete the trail without any stop.
+The road tops out at 2.160m (7,086ft) above the sea level.
 Driving this high clearance track is no simple undertaking, it is rough and wild.
 The road is impassable when wet and during the winter months due to snow.
-It's a beautiful, exciting drive that very few people experience.
-The road crosses numerous washes that can strand a vehicle for days after a rain.
-Be prepared.
-Not recommended to travel alone and carry lots of water, extra food, at least one good spare (two are better), and make sure your vehicle is in good working order.
-The road offers unparalleled views of Lake Powell, the Navajo Mountains, and the Kaiparowits Plateau.
+Keep in mind that road conditions can change rapidly due to weather.
 The elevation of the route varies between 4,500 feet and 6,500 feet, meaning you’ll find relatively moderate temperatures in spring and fall, but it can get quite hot in the summer and cold in the winter.

 Is Smoky Mountain Road dangerous?

-The main attraction of this road is its remoteness.
+The main attraction of this road is its remoteness and being completely undeveloped.
 Be prepared as there isn't much traffic on this road and you may not see another vehicle for the entire length of the road.
 Additional caution is warranted before embarking on the drive.
 The area where the road is located is remote and completely undeveloped.
 There are no services anywhere along the route.
 Be sure to check current road conditions before beginning your trip.
 You need to be a well-prepared, venturesome soul willing to risk the occasionally scary rigors of uncertain high-clearance 4-wheel driving to find out what is up there.
 It can be dangerous for the unprepared.